 - Talk with friends or family members who have been to treatment

-- Call The Recovery Village Palm Beach to speak with a representative who can evaluate your policy coverages for free
+- Call The Recovery Village Palm Beach at Baptist Health to speak with a representative who can evaluate your policy coverages for free

 Need help figuring out how to pay for rehab?
 Call us today.
 Our representatives are available to speak with you at any time.
 We can help you evaluate your policy coverage to see whether your insurance covers rehab, discuss private pay rates or connect you with other rehab resources that may suit your needs.